Sister Joan Chittister, OSB, PhD, is one of the most articulate social analysts and influential religious leaders of our time.

-A member of the Benedictine Sisters of Erie, Pennsylvania, Joan Chittister is the author of more than 40 books.
-Her most recent books include Happiness and Monastery of the Heart.
-She is a regular online columnist for both the National Catholic Reporter and the Huffington Post.
+A member of the Benedictine Sisters of Erie, Pennsylvania, Sister Joan is the author of more than 50 books.
+Her most recent books include Desert Spaces, The Sacred In-Between, and The Way of the Cross.
+She is also a regular online columnist for both the National Catholic Reporter and the Huffington Post.

-Joan Chittister serves as co-chair of the Global Peace Initiative of Women, a partner organization of the United Nations that facilitates a worldwide network of women peace builders.
-She is also helping to develop a program, Monasteries of the Heart, to enable lay groups to live Benedictine spirituality in a contemporary way.
-She is founder and executive director of Benetvision, a resource and research center for contemporary spirituality.
+Sister Joan serves as co-chair of the Global Peace Initiative of Women, a partner organization of the United Nations that facilitates a worldwide network of women peace builders.
+She is also the animating force behind Monasteries of the Heart, a web-based movement sharing Benedictine spirituality with contemporary seekers, and the executive director of Benetvision, a resource and research center for contemporary spirituality.

 What People are Saying About This Person